farmerbb/Taskbar/README.md

 * JDK 8
 * Internet connection (to download dependencies)

-Once all the prerequisites are met, simply cd to the base directory of the project and run "./gradlew assembleDebug" to start the build.
+Once all the prerequisites are met, simply cd to the base directory of the project and run "./gradlew assembleFreeDebug" to start the build.
 Dependencies will download and the build will run.
-After the build completes, cd to "app/build/outputs/apk" where you will end up with the APK files "app-free-debug.apk" and "app-paid-debug.apk", ready to install on your Android device.
+After the build completes, cd to "app/build/outputs/apk" where you will end up with the APK file "app-free-debug.apk", ready to install on your Android device.

 ## Icon Pack Support
 Taskbar includes support for ADW-style icon packs.
 If you are an icon pack developer and would like to include support for applying the icon pack from within your app, simply use the following code: